NamVr/NamVr/README.md

 Welcome to my GitHub Profile!
 This is Naman Vrati, Owner of [NamVr Tech](https://namanvrati.cf) and it's alliance services.

-- 🔭 I’m currently working on: Nyaru Discord Bot, My Main Website.
+- 🔭 I’m currently working on: Nothing to be honest.
-- 🌱 I’m currently learning: Python, PHP, API, AI-ML
+- 🌱 I’m currently learning: Nothing to be honest.
 - 👯 I’m looking to collaborate on: Well nothing right now.
 - 🤔 I’m looking for help with: Nothing :)
 - 💬 Ask me about: Anything!
 Ding me on discord: allroundernaman#3915